Argha-Majumder/gurucool-backend-assignment/README.md

 ```

 #### Example Response
-If the request is successful, the API will return a 200 status code along with a JSON object representing a token.
+If the request is successful, the API will return a 200 status code along with a JSON object representing a successful message.
 ```
 {
-    "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6ImpveUBnbWFpbC5jb20iLCJpYXQiOjE3MDMyNTQzNDcsImV4cCI6MTcwMzI1Nzk0N30._NhaUoqaa_PMyI59VP5NFbgTmZ9Dr-1JTbJnY9gh8qf"
+    "message": "Quiz created successfully"
 }
 ```